-3. Add chocolate chips to the brownie mix.
+3. Add chocolate chips to the brownie mix before baking.
 Instead of making a chocolate chip frosting, try mixing the chips in with the brownies.
 Try adding 1 cup of dark, semi sweet, milk, white chocolate, cinnamon, mint or peanut butter chips.

 4. Add marshmallows to the brownie mix.
 Stir in 1/2 of a bag of small marshmallows into the prepared brownie batter.
 You could also wait to add the marshmallow till the brownies are almost done baking.
 Sprinkle the same amount on top and return the brownies to the oven to finish cooking and allow marshmallows to melt.
 To make “rocky road” brownies try mixing in the marshmallows and some chopped nuts, almonds, walnuts or pecans.